Robbie-Cook/legacy-personal-website/README.md

 # Personal Website

-This is my personal website built with React (create-react-app), and deployed with serve.
+This is my personal website built with React (create-react-app), and deployed with http-server.
 It's a very simple website with a few pages, and it should be updated regularly.
-Features to come soon include:
+Features to come soon (in order of priority) include:

-* Better styling for Music and About pages
-   - Look at making styling consistent
 * Mobile support

+* Animations:
-* Smoother transitions on photos and embedded content
+   * Smoother transitions on photos, embedded content
+   * Loading animation on pages

 * Awesome videos of me playing music

 * ssh with auto certificate renewal

 * A contact form

 * 'Project' contribution page for contributed work on open source projects